CoderAyush124/PRODIGY_DS_03/README.md

 # PRODIGY_DS_03
-This project successfully demonstrates a clean, professional pipeline to build, evaluate, and visualize a decision tree classifier using the Bank Marketing dataset — offering interpretable results for business decision-making.
+A Decision Tree Classifier to predict whether a customer will purchase a financial product, specifically a term deposit, based on their demographic and behavioral attributes.
+Utilizing the publicly available Bank Marketing dataset.
 # Required Modules
 pandas, numpy, seaborn, matplotlib, scikit-learn